AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/creating-pull-requests/pull-request-template.md

     - Here is where you would bring up any points that you would like to discuss further or would like reviewers to pay special attention to.
 - Author checklists.
     - Check off the boxes that apply to your PR.
-    - This checklist ensures that your code fits the required guidelines, results are accessible to the reviewer, and your code is repoducible.
+    - This checklist ensures that your code fits the required guidelines, results are accessible to the reviewer, and your code is reproducible.